mustafamir-97/C-/README.md

 3. Matrix1:      Gauss-Jordan, Gauss-Seidel, and Jacobi used to solve a set of four linear equations
 4. Derivative3:  Central Difference method for second derivative
 5. Integral1:    Rectangular rule, trapezoidal rule, and Simpsons' rule for numerical integration
 6. Structures:   Molecular Dynamics performed utilizing structures.
-Velocities, positions for particles simulated as well as Kinematic and                  Potential Energies computed.
+Velocities, positions for particles simulated as well as Kinematic and                  Potential Energies for individual particles and the system computed.